AngusJohnson/Clipper2/Docs/readme.txt

    new PointD and RectD classes indicating double float values.
 4. The Clipper class no longer has AddPath and AddPaths methods.
 These have been replaced with AddSubject, AddOpenSubject and AddClip methods.
-4. The Clipper class's Execute parameters have changed with the removal of the second FillRule parameter, and addition of an optional OpenSolutions parameter.
+5. The Clipper class's Execute parameters have changed with the removal of the second FillRule parameter, and addition of an optional OpenSolutions parameter.
 (The second FillRule parameter was almost never needed and probably confusing).
-5. The Polytree class now only contains closed paths (ie polygons) since open paths can't contain polygons and open paths in solutions are now returned via Execute's OpenSolutions parameter.
+6. The Polytree class now only contains closed paths (ie polygons) since open paths can't contain polygons and open paths in solutions are now returned via Execute's OpenSolutions parameter.
+7. Clipper2's Offset behavior for open paths has changed compared to Clipper1.
+The offset value is now the full width of the resulting offset, rather than the per-side value.
+To get similar results to the Clipper1 behavior, double the offset value.

 When I originally translated this Library from Delphi (Pascal) to C# and C++, I deliberately kept a strong Delphi naming style as I thought this would help